 Because once you start getting into those kind of hours for one client, the work starts to require more constant, daily monitoring and it overwhelms everything else.
-And that is a condition that will not only lead to burn-out and keep you chained to your desk every day, more importantly it will limit your ability to work with others and deprive you of the “space” you need to move around easily in the work.
+And that is a condition that will not only lead to burn-out and keep you chained to your desk every day, more importantly, it will limit your ability to work with others and deprive you of the “space” you need to move around easily in the work and work on your business.
 Daily on-demand work causes crowding which also leads to poor performance and inconsistent delivery.

 4. YOU need to set the parameters and the definitions.
 This is where I’m always saying that being an administrative expert and being an assistant are not one and the same thing.
 And if you’re a business owner, you aren’t anyone’s assistant.